trodicaro/buckets/README.md

 **Other Notes**

 Must use python 3.6 or newer.
 I had a working version with OrderedDict (for lower versions of python, but decided to switch to the regular dictionary structure since ordering is supported starting python3.6).

-Seems like the buckets in example output are sorted alphabetically and first bucket is the most generic one, but that's not the order of the 4 sample buckets.
-I have followed the instructions to keep the order per the purchase_buckets.csv file.